enactjs/docs/src/pages/docs/tutorials/tutorial-kitten-browser/app-setup/index.md

 You might be wondering why the `<img />` tag uses the self-closing syntax (`/>`).
 This is a requirement imposed by JSX, so whenever you include an element that doesn't have any children, you must either use the self-closing syntax or explicitly close it (`<img src=""></img>`).

 Comments in your code are helpful and JSX is no different.
 Comments in JSX must be within an expression to be correctly parsed by the plugin.
-If you'd like to know more information, see [here](https://react.dev/learn/javascript-in-jsx-with-curly-braces).
+If you'd like to know more information, see [JavaScript in JSX with Curly Braces](https://react.dev/learn/javascript-in-jsx-with-curly-braces).

 ## Serve the App